sockjs/sockjs-client/README.md

  * Pressing ESC in Firefox closes SockJS connection ([described in socket.io thread](https://groups.google.com/group/socket_io/browse_thread/thread/a705e4cb532e8808)).
- * Some older transports may result in a browser showing "spinning wheel" or "busy indicator".
+ * Jsonp-polling transport will show a "spinning wheel" (aka. "busy indicator").
- * In most of the browsers you can't open more than one SockJS connection to one domain at the same time.
+ * In most of the browsers you can't open more than one SockJS connection to one domain at the same time (with the exception of native websockets).
- * You shouldn't start SockJS connection before `body` loads - don't create SockJS objects within `head` (see #15).
  * Although SockJS is trying to escape any strange Unicode characters (even
    [invalid ones, like surrogates](http://en.wikipedia.org/wiki/Mapping_of_Unicode_characters#Surrogates),